Okizeme Frame Data

 Detailed Information

-• For a side roll fall recovery to register instead of on the spot recovery, the inputs must be held for a minimum number of frames depending on how early in the ukemi window it is executed:
+• For a normal side roll fall recovery to register instead of on the spot recovery, the inputs must be held for a minimum number of frames depending on how early in the ukemi input window it is executed:

 • 1st frame: hold input for 11 frames